econia-labs/econia/doc/doc-site/docs/off-chain/rust-sdk.md

 First, we'll create a new market on the freshly deployed Econia package.

 To do this, we will create an `EntryFunction`.
-This is a struct passed to `EconiaClient::submit_tx` in order to call a contract's function.
+This is a struct passed to `EconiaClient::submit_tx` in order to call a Move package's function.
 To do this, we use the helper function `econia_sdk::entry::register_market_base_coin_from_store`.

 Once that is done, we can use the result to call the `submit_tx` function.